-Section 1.4 We m ust giv e you information about the plan, its network of provid ders, ar d your covered serv vices kinds of information from us.
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

+As a member of MedMutual Advantage Plus HMO, you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)